MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 # Access analytics data using Store services

-Use the *Microsoft Store analytics API* to programmatically retrieve analytics data for apps that are registered to your or your organization's Windows Dev Center account.
+Use the *Microsoft Store analytics API* to programmatically retrieve analytics data for apps that are registered to your or your organization's Windows Partner Center account.
 This API enables you to retrieve data for app and add-on (also known as in-app product or IAP) acquisitions, errors, app ratings and reviews.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.

 The following steps describe the end-to-end process: